JonathaWRDCosta/42-Piscine-2024/C-01/ex08/README.md

 **Key Points:**

-You're absolutely right, there is some redundancy in the key points you listed.
-Here's a revised version that combines the essential points without repetition:

-**Key Points:**

 - **Selection sort** iteratively finds the minimum element in the unsorted part of the array and swaps it with the first element in that unsorted part.
 - With each outer loop iteration, one more element is guaranteed to be in its correct, sorted position at the end of the array.
 - The outer loop controls the number of passes needed to sort the entire array.